MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/New-MgBetaUserDriveRootLink.md

 ## SYNOPSIS
 You can use **createLink** action to share a driveItem via a sharing link.
-The **createLink** action will create a new sharing link if the specified link type doesn't already exist for the calling application.nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
+The **createLink** action will create a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
 DriveItem resources inherit sharing permissions from their ancestors.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserDriveRootLink](/powershell/module/Microsoft.Graph.Users.Actions/New-MgUserDriveRootLink?view=graph-powershell-v1.0)

 ## SYNTAX